 Music can lose its footing on the world stage.
-There’s not a lot of room for risk-taking or subtlty when the message literally has to be translated across the entire globe.
-Look at Eurovision, the glorious train wreck that it is, for examples of just how packaged and stifled music becomes when its to be inoffensive and easy to understand.
+There’s not a lot of room for risk taking or subtlety when the message literally has to be translated across the entire globe.
+Look at Eurovision, the glorious train wreck that it is, for examples of just how packaged and stifled music becomes when it’s meant to be inoffensive and easy to understand.

-I chose 11 songs to dissect that were either one of the official themes, or heavily used throughout that ceremony’s broadcast.
-Thanks as always to YouTube, for chronicling our hilarious trends of the past and present, so that later generations can laugh and laugh at whatever we thought was totally awesome at the time.
-Enjoy the power-synths of the 80′s, the tribal schmaltz of the 90′s, the urban stylings of the 00′s, whatever bombast Muse is doing for the forthcoming London 2012 games, and of course, Björk.
+I chose 11 songs to dissect that were either one of the official themes or heavily used throughout a ceremony’s broadcast.
+Thanks as always to YouTube for chronicling our hilarious trends of the past and present so that later generations can laugh and laugh at whatever we thought was totally awesome at the time.
+Enjoy the power synths of the ’80s, the tribal schmaltz of the ’90s, the urban stylings of the ’00s, and of course, Bjork.

 –Jeremy D. Larson